 How to make Cheese & Marmite Scones

 Start by mixing self raising flour and baking powder in a mixing bowl.
 Add butter and rub it into the flour with your fingers until it resembles breadcrumbs.
-Then add about two thirds of the mature cheddar and stir in.
+Then add most of the mature cheddar and stir in.

 In another bowl, whisk together egg, milk and marmite.
 Pour the marmite mixture into the flour and form a dough.
 Pat it out to about 2cm thick and cut out the scones.